 - Don’t just stop at the centre.
 Albany Road and Wellfield Road in Roath are home to some great boutiques and charity shops.

 - Thursday is late shopping night for many of the bigger chain stores.

 - Some of the city centre hotels offer shopping packages.
-I’ve highlighted the ones that do on my Cardiff hotels guide.
+I’ve highlighted the ones that do on my Cardiff Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Cardiff guide.

 - Avoid all shops on Saturday if you can; the main shopping centres get frustratingly busy!